paultrudel/rs-movie/README.md

 To generate a rating prediction the similarity function is used to create a neighbourhood, N, of similar users.
 Only users who have a positive correlation coefficient are taken into account and of those users normally only the top 20 to 50 are actually placed in this neighbourhood.
 The prediction is computed using the weighted average of the neighbouring user's rating of the specific item.

 ![User_Based_CF_Prediction]

+For the dataset in this project user-based collaborative filtering produced an RMSE of 0.68.

 #### Item-Based CF